zey9991/research_report/pendle/Pendle V2 Fee Optimization.md

 Do the regression results differ significantly when the underlying asset is BTC, ETH, Stable, or Other?
 In this section, we explore the regression results of different models based on BaseAsset grouping.

-### Why not group by other variables?
+Why not group by other variables?

 - Grouping by **YieldSource** or **Chain** results in large disparities in sample sizes between groups.
 For instance, when grouped by YieldSource, there are only 8 observations for YieldSource == RWA, and when grouped by Chain, there are just 2 observations for Chain == 10 (OP).
 Such small sample sizes could lead to significant bias in the regression results.
 - In contrast, when grouping by **BaseAsset**, the smallest group contains 25 observations.
 Although this is not very large, it is much better than the other two groupings, where the sample sizes are too small for reliable analysis.
 - With larger sample sizes in the future, we could consider grouping by YieldSource or Chain.

-### Haven’t control variables already been added?
+Haven’t control variables already been added?
 Why group then?
-What’s the significance of doing so?
+What’s the importance of doing so?

 - When **BaseAsset** is included as a control variable, we are essentially adding three 0-1 variables.
 These variables can only take values of 0 or 1.
 For example, **BaseAsset_d1** (previously written as BaseAsset == BTC) takes the value of 1 only when BaseAsset is BTC, and 0 otherwise.
 In this case, we assume that the errors across the groups are identical, represented as $$\epsilon_{i}$$.
 Additionally, we assume that the heterogeneity in BaseAsset only affects the model's intercept.
 - In the case of **grouped regression**, we assume that the heterogeneity across the groups is large enough that we cannot use the same error term.
 Instead, each group should have its own error term.
 Furthermore, the model forms across different groups may differ significantly, not just in the intercept but in the entire model.